 Our pre-school has a duty under the law to help safeguard children against suspected or actual 'significant harm'.
 Our employment practices ensure that people looking after children are suitable to fulfil the requirements of their role and help to protect children against the likelihood of abuse in our pre-school and we have a procedure for managing complaints or allegations against a member of staff.
 All staff are required to have an enhanced DBS check.

-Our Safeguarding Overview with links, policies and telephone numbers is available here.
-Our way of working with children and their parents/carers ensures that we are aware of any problems that may emerge and can offer support, including referral to appropriate agencies, when necessary, to help families in difficulty.
+Our way of working with children and their parents/carers ensures that we are aware of any problems that may emerge and can offer support, including referral to appropriate agencies when necessary, to help families in difficulty.